 The Food of Veneto

-Venetian food, as you would imagine, is world class and well known.
-The cuisine of the Veneto is characterized partly by the carbohydrates eaten all over the region.
+From the seafood of the Adriatic to delicate sweets, Venetian food plays an imperative role in the formation of regional Italian cuisine.
 Unlike many parts of Italy, pasta is not the staple – that role is played by the double act of polenta and rice.

-The Venetian pasta is bigoli, and is like thick spaghetti made with buckwheat or whole wheat and usually eggs (although as with many things in Italy, there are lots of variations).
+Venetians make and eat a pasta called bigoli.
+Bigoli is a thick spaghetti made with flour and eggs – although as with many things in Italy, there are lots of variations.